 - Quicken: If you’re looking for software, you can use this oldie but goodie.
 Options include $35-$45 a year to see all your accounts in one place, categorize expenses, create budgets, track debts, and pay online bills depending on which subscription tier you choose.

-Think of these as a handy digital tool for you and how they can help your family manage your finances in an emergency or settle your estate.
+Think of these as a handy digital tool for you, and a way for your family to understand your finances in an emergency or settle your estate.

 Try out a financial aggregation service!
 Do a search using the ones we mentioned and, like with the Organize Your Passwords Task, dive right in.
 Start with one of your main accounts to see how it works and if you’re comfortable using it.
 If you’re not you can always delete your account.